valentingruia/EPD-testbench-raspberry/README.md

 # Software stack
-The python driver is modified from [Inky repozitory](https://github.com/pimoroni/inky/blob/main/inky/inky_jd79668.py)
+The python driver is modified from [Inky repository](https://github.com/pimoroni/inky/blob/main/inky/inky_jd79668.py)

 I used the environment from pimorony but didn't use the inky library.
-This dependency can be replaced:
+This dependency can be replaced in the future:
 ```bash
 git clone https://github.com/pimoroni/inky
 cd inky